sonnymoney/wdi-remote-matrix/unit_1/w1d1/homework/Expectations.md

 Read through the following.
 Write down five things that you learned from reading this.
 Write down five things that you plan to change about yourself when taking this class.

 - Ways to avoid distraction
-	- Change your voicemail to let people know you will be able to respond immediately
+	- Change your voicemail to let people know you will not be able to respond immediately
-	- Set auto reply to email to let people know you will be able to respond immediately
+	- Set auto reply to email to let people know you will not be able to respond immediately
 	- Say goodbye to friends and family.
 Tell them you'll see them in three months.
 Like you're moving to another country.
 	- Quit your job/s.
 It is almost impossible to succeed at WDI while working even a part time job
 	- Send children to daycare/family members.
 It's impossible to watch a child and take this course